AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/index.md

 ![Wysiwyg Component example](../../_images/ui-components/ui-wysiwyg-result.png)

 Last, add your data provider, controller, and routes.
-Refer to [Creating a Magento admin page](https://developer.adobe.com/commerce/php/tutorials/admin/create-admin-page/) for more information.
+Refer to [Creating an Admin page](https://developer.adobe.com/commerce/php/tutorials/admin/create-admin-page/) for more information.

 ## Modify the default editor

-The most common way to configure UI components in Magento is to add a configuration section inside the XMl element when declaring it on a form.
-If you need to apply dynamic modifications to a UI component, we recommend using PHP modifiers since Magento supports replacing the default WYSIWYG editor with other WYSIWYG libraries.
+The most common way to configure UI components in the application is to add a configuration section inside the XMl element when declaring it on a form.
+If you need to apply dynamic modifications to a UI component, we recommend using PHP modifiers since the application supports replacing the default WYSIWYG editor with other WYSIWYG libraries.

 <InlineAlert variant="info" slots="text" />